🔞 Not for sale to under 18s

 For 12 weeks, participants had weekly clinical examinations, psychological support and flexible doses of medication (Sativex) - up to 32 sprays a day (tetrahydrocannabinol, 86.4 mg and cannabidiol, 80 mg), delivered weekly.

-It found that the placebo group cannabis use over the course of the 12 weeks than the SATIVEX group. over 12 weeks than the SATIVEX group.
-The estimated was 18.6 days on average.
+The placebo group was found to consume more cannabis over the 12 weeks than the SATIVEX group.
+The estimated difference averaged 18.6 days.

 This study demonstrates that SATIVEX treatment, in combination with psychosocial interventions , is a safe approach to reducing cannabis use in cannabis-dependent people seeking treatment.

-Po conclude, CBD does indeed appear to have the potential to help consumers combat their dependence on cannabis.
-All the preliminary results bear witness to this, but many more studies are needed to develop a solution that works for the greatest number of people, and to prove its effectiveness.
+In conclusion, CBD does appear to have the potential to help consumers combat their dependence on cannabis.
+All the preliminary results bear witness to this, but many more studies are needed before we can develop a solution that works for the greatest number of people and prove its effectiveness.

 If this article has caught your interest and you find yourself wanting to stop using cannabis but can't, we can only urge you to try CBD.
 After all, you won't lose much by trying it, and it's always better to consume a legal, controlled product!